wnk4242/CoviPanel/README.md

-# CoviPanel: A Simple, Gamified, AI-Assisted Tool for Systematic Review
+# CoviPanel: A Simple, Gamified, AI-Assisted Tool for Conducting Systematic Reviews in Covidence

 **CoviPanel** is a lightweight browser extension built for researchers who need to screen hundreds or perhaps thousands of references for systematic reviews on Covidence.
 Designed to streamline one of the most time-consuming parts of the systematic review process‍—title and abstract screen—CoviPanel transforms screening from a repetitive task into a faster, smarter and even a slightly more enjoyable one.